An elementary proof of the homotopy invariance of stabilized configuration spaces: Introduction

 \section{Introduction}

 Let $M$ be an $n$-manifold.
 The configuration space of $k$ points in $M$, $F(M,k)$, is the collection of tuples $(x_1,\dots,x_k)$ with $x_i\neq x_j$ for $i \neq j$.
 There is an evident free action of $S_k$, the $k^{\operatorname{th}}$ symmetric group, on this space.
 The quotient $F(M,k)/S_k$ is the unordered configuration space of $k$ points in $M$.
-Because this action is free, if one is interested in the $S_k$ action, it suffices to study the Borel equivariant homotopy type, i.e. two $S_k$-spaces or $S_k$-spectra are Borel equivalent if there is an equivariant map that is an underlying weak homotopy equivalence of spaces or spectra.
+Because this action is free, if one is interested in the $S_k$-action, it suffices to study the Borel equivariant homotopy type, i.e. two $S_k$-spaces or $S_k$-spectra are Borel equivalent if there is an equivariant map that is an underlying weak homotopy equivalence of spaces or spectra.

 Configuration spaces are classic tools and objects of study in algebraic and geometric topology.
 Despite being simple to define, even the homology of configuration spaces is rather mysterious.
-For example, Bodigheimer-Cohen-Taylor show the $\mathbb{F}_p$ homology of $F(M,k)/S_k$, $M$ smooth and compact, depends only on the $\mathbb{F}_p$ homology of $M$ if $n=2k+1$ \cite{BCT}, which is contrary to the even dimensional case where Zhang has shown that it depends on the cup product structure \cite{zhang}.
+For example, Bodigheimer-Cohen-Taylor show the $\mathbb{F}_p$ homology of $F(M,k)/S_k$, $M$ smooth and compact, depends only on the $\mathbb{F}_p$ homology of $M$ if $n=2k+1$ \cite[Theorem C]{BCT}, which is contrary to the even dimensional case where Zhang has shown that it depends on the cup product structure \cite[Corollary 6.9]{zhang}.

-Understanding the homotopy type of configurations in $M$ is an important problem; one might conjecture that the homotopy type of configuration spaces themselves are proper homotopy invariants.
+The problem of understanding the homotopy types of configuration spaces is ongoing; one might conjecture that the homotopy types of configuration spaces themselves are homotopy invariants of the $n$-manifold $M$ when we restrict to a fixed dimension $n$.
 This is known to be false in general.
-Longoni and Salvatore show that $3$-dimensional lens spaces give counter examples \cite{LS}.
-This suggests hope to determine the homeomorphism type of $M$ by the homotopy types of all the configuration spaces.
-We believe this question is still open.
-It is highly related to embedding calculus, which seeks to study manifolds via operad actions on their configuration spaces.
+Longoni and Salvatore show that $3$-dimensional lens spaces give counterexamples \cite[Section 5]{LS}.
+Alternatively, standard arguments with Fadell-Neuwirth fibrations show that for a contractible $n$-manifold $M$, the homotopy type of $F(M,k)$ is $F(\mathbb{R}^n,k)$.
+From these examples, we already see the dependence of $F(M,k)$ on the homotopy type of $M$ is subtle.
+The question of the precise dependence is highly related to embedding calculus, which seeks to study manifolds via operad actions on their configuration spaces.

+From now on, we assume that $M$ is a tame, topological manifold; i.e. $M$ is homeomorphic to the interior of a compact manifold with, possibly empty, boundary.

 There is an easy observation one can make about homology of configuration spaces.
 For a pointed space $X$, let $\Delta^{\mathrm{fat}}(X^{\wedge k})$ denote the subspace of $X^{\wedge k}$ of tuples where some $x_i=x_j$ for $i \neq j$.
 The one point compactification $F(M,k)^+$ is homeomorphic to $(M^+)^{\wedge k} /\Delta^{\mathrm{fat}}((M^+)^{\wedge k})$, so Poincaré duality tells us that, for oriented $M$, the homology of $F(M,k)_+$ is the cohomology of $(M^+)^{\wedge k}/\Delta^{\mathrm{fat}}((M^+)^{\wedge k})$, up to a shift of $nk$.
 However, the latter is evidently a proper homotopy invariant, and so the homology of $F(M,k)$ is a proper homotopy invariant.